PioneerHunter/tally/README.md

 # tally
-a tally software with electron and react
+a tally software with electron and vue